wessberg/rollup-plugin-ts/README.md

 Type: `boolean`

 If this option is `true`, diagnostics won't be generated.
-This will improve performance since Typescript but ignores all syntactical and semantic errors or warnings that may arise.
+This will improve performance since TypeScript but ignores all syntactical and semantic errors or warnings that may arise.

 #### `fileSystem`